Adult Havanese

 One of our faves is their Total Recall Seminar when your dog gets older.
 It's fun.
 It's interactive and the dogs enjoy it.
 It also allows your dog exposure to other dogs in a safe and controlled environment.
 Always select a positive training center and not one which uses negative ways of dealing with issues that crop up.
 You end up with a better dog with a reward based system.

-Visit The Havanese Canada Yahoo Groups for support and ideas.
-We tend to hang out there but we are always available to help by email, phone etc. and we mean that.
-We know that the dogs will have found new forever homes but we still care.
+Do write and send photos, videos etc. We know that the dogs will have found new forever homes but we still care.
 We want to hear about anything you want to share, photos, stories etc and we hope to see you at our yearly picnic we hold each summer.

 Lots of Love and patience will give you an amazing dogs.
 There is nothing like the Havanese.
 They are endearing and tend to make you fall hard in love.
 Watch it - nothing better than two. heh